-During the current pandemic, I have increased my use of personal protective clothing to include aprons, gloves and masks.
+During the current pandemic, increased my use of personal protective clothing to include aprons, gloves and masks.
 This will reduce the risk of potential contamination and cross infection.
-I also will conduct a virtual consultation prior to all clinic appointments to ensure attendance is appropriate.

-You must not attend an appointment if you have been in contact with someone who has symptoms or you if have a cough or/and temperature within the past two weeks.
+You must not attend an appointment if you have been in contact with someone who has symptoms of COVID or you if have had a cough, high temperature or a loss or change to your sense of taste and/or smell within the past two weeks.

 Advice received from the Care Quality Commission states: